lithnet/access-manager-docs/README.md

 Access Manager provides a granular permission model, coupled with a detailed auditing system, both of which are extensible using PowerShell.

-Modern authentication is a key feature of Access Manager, with support for OpenID Connect, allowing strong authentication and MFA with cloud-based identity providers such as Azure AD and Okta.
+Modern authentication is a key feature of Access Manager, with support for OpenID Connect, allowing strong authentication and MFA with cloud-based identity providers such as Microsoft Entra ID and Okta.
 On-premises providers have not been forgotten, with full support for WS-Federation (ADFS), smart cards, and if you need it, integrated windows authentication.

 #### Defend against ransomware and other lateral movement-based attacks